Everything Email Marketers Need to Know About Email Sender Reputation

 How to Remove Your IP Address from the Yahoo!’s Blacklist

-When you are sending from a shared IP address, you share the sender reputation with other users, and someone else's mailing activity affects your ability to deliver messages.
-If one user is sending emails that are absolute garbage, his tactics are not only unhelpful but really harmful to others.
+When you are sending from a shared IP address, you share the sender reputation with other users, and someone else’s mailing activity affects your ability to deliver messages.
+If one user is sending emails that are absolute garbage, his tactics are harmful to others.
 One sheep spoils the whole herd.

 With a dedicated IP address, only you are responsible for building and maintaining the reputation of your sending IP address.
 You control what exactly is sent through it, and there should be no surprises.

-Even within a brand, you'll want to have a dedicated IP address for your transactional emails which is separated from marketing emails because transactional emails inherently have a really good reputation, and you really want to make sure people get them.
-It's super important, and you don't want a bad campaign to impact your transactional emails.
+Even within a brand, you’ll want to have a dedicated IP address for your transactional emails which is separated from marketing emails because transactional emails inherently have a really good reputation, and you would want to make sure people get them.
+A bad marketing campaign mustn’t impact your transactional emails.

 Authentication helps protect from email forging and prove that you are the sender who you say you are.
 Email messages that do not pass authentication checks may be blocked or are subject to additional filters, potentially preventing them from coming to the Inbox.

-Thus, if you use your own SMTP server with an in-house email system, implement outbound email authentication with valid PTR, DKIM, and rDNS records.
+Thus, if you use your own SMTP server with an in-house email system, implement outbound email authentication with valid PTR, DKIM, and DMARC records.